Why Your Instagram Grid Matters

 Individual posts form a larger image when viewed together on the grid.
 Usually done in sets of 9 (3x3).

 How to do it: design a large image in Canva or Photoshop and split it into 9 tiles.
-Post them in reverse order (bottom-right first) so they assemble correctly.
+Post them in reverse order (bottom-right first) so they assemble correctly on the grid.

 How to Plan Your Grid Before Posting